MvdB/MvdB/README.md

 ## 🌐 Open Source Interests

-I occasionally contribute to projects in the AI and data governance ecosystem.
+I occasionally contribute to projects in the AI and data governance ecosystem, for example around PII detection, LLM guardrails and secure AI platform patterns.

 ---